Maximilian Sieb

 I graduated from the MSR program at the Robotics Institute at Carnegie Mellon University, where I was glad to have been co-advised by Katerina Fragkiadaki & Oliver Kroemer.

-I also got a Bachelors in Mechanical Engineering and a Masters in Computational Engineering from the Technical University Darmstadt.
+I've got my Bachelors in Mechanical Engineering and a Masters in Computational Engineering from the Technical University Darmstadt.

 Google Scholar / Twitter / GitHub / LinkedIn